How does Facebook make money? Analyzing Facebook's revenue in 2026

 • Facebook users watch 100 million hours of video content on Facebook per day (Facebook via TechCrunch)

-• 36% of US Americans use Facebook as a news source or 54% of Facebook users (Journalism.org)
+• 36% of US Americans use Facebook as a news source, or 54% of Facebook users (Journalism.org)

 • 50% of Indians were exposed to fake news on Facebook or WhatsApp in the run-up to the 2019 general election (Economic Times)

-• There are 90 million business pages on Facebook (2018), with 160 million businesses using Facebook each month (2020) (Facebook)
+• There are over 200 million business pages on Facebook (2026), with around 200 million businesses using Facebook each month (2026) (SQ Magazine)

 • 80.4% of social referrals to eCommerce sites come through Facebook (eMarketer)